metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 Repository contains few custom modules of various purpose, module functionality is grouped by relevance on what the module is supposed to expose.

-Try to limit dependency on 3rd party modules.\
+Try to limit dependency on 3rd party modules and module code.\
 If needed existing modules can be extended or new written without introducing dependencies or new languages.